 An identical game model for everyone has a negative effect on the development of potential in two main areas, namely:

-The learning process
+The learning process.

-Individual development
+Individual development.

 Let's start by explaining the word "learning".

 Mary Immorfino-Yang defines learning this way: "learning is dynamic, social and context-dependent because emotions are, and emotions form a critical piece of how, what, when and why people think, remember and learn".

 To better understand the negative impact of an identical game model on potential, one also needs to know the definition of the "learning process".
 Ulrich Boser in his article: "The learning process and why it matters" (May 2020) writes that: "Learning as a process means that through method, effort, focus, and practice, we can get a lot better at gaining expertise".

-In order to teach effectively and better, we need to really know the learning process.
-What's more, we must all the time look for information and continue to educate ourselves about how people learn, especially the young players with whom we come in contact every day.
-From my practical experience and observation of the professional academy environment, I can say that most coaches are well prepared when it comes to strictly football knowledge.
+In order to teach effectively, we need to really know the learning process.
+What's more, we must, all the time, look for information and continue to educate ourselves about how people learn, especially the young players with whom we come in contact every day.
+From my practical experience and observation of the professional academy environment, I can say that most coaches are well prepared, when it comes to strictly football knowledge.
 On the other hand, much is amiss in how coaches provide knowledge and apply it to young players.
 Poor education in this area and a lack of such knowledge in coaching courses means that we don’t fully understand the learning process and so will not be able to teach effectively.

-A coach is after all first and foremost a teacher.
+A coach is, first and foremost, a teacher.
 Lack of this essential knowledge often leads to wrong or poor decisions, beginning with recruitment and ending with the expulsion of countless players from an academy’s program.
 The game model that’s identical for everyone is an example of misunderstanding the learning process in children and adolescents.

 So how does it negatively affect the potential of talented young footballers?
 What solutions could help better manage the learning process and thus develop the potential of an academy's trainees?